 Prague Easter Market: A Complete Guide

 If you’re visiting Prague in April or/ and over the Easter weekend, the Prague Easter Market is a must-visit; you’ll get to experience easter in Czech.
 Try the Czech cuisine and learn about the local culture, not to mention some fantastic souvenirs to take home.
 Prague is also the perfect city break destination for families! …

+Thinking of viting Prague with kids?
 Prague is one of the most popular city break destinations in Europe and the perfect place to visit with kids.
-Here’s a complete guide to making the most of your city break to Prague with kids including the best things to do in Prague with kids, where to stay and day trip ideas.
-We also …
+Here’s a complete guide to making the most of your city break to Prague with kids, including the best things to do, where to stay and day trip ideas. …